 Phillip Frost, M.D.
 Dr. Frost has been the Chief Executive Officer of the Company and Chairman of the Board since March 2007.
 Dr. Frost currently serves as a director for Cocrystal Pharma, Inc. (NASDAQ:COCP), a biotechnology company developing new treatments for viral diseases, and Non-Invasive Monitoring Systems, Inc. (OTC US:NIMU), a medical device company.
 He also currently serves on the board of Grove Bank & Trust and Morgan Solar.
 He has been a member of the Board of Trustees of the University of Miami since 1983 and was Chairman from 2001 to 2004.
 He is on the Advisory Board of the Shanghai Institute for Advanced Immunochemical Studies in China, is a trustee of the Miami Jewish Home for the Aged, and serves on the Executive Committee of the Board of Mount Sinai Medical Center.
 He serves as Chairman of Temple Emanu-El, Governor of Tel Aviv University and is a member of the Executive Committee of The Phillip and Patricia Frost Museum of Science.
 Dr. Frost was a Regent of the Smithsonian Institute from 2006 to 2010.
 From 1996 to 2009, he served as a director for Northrop Grumman (NYSE: NOC).
-Dr. Frost served as a director of Ladenburg Thalmann Financial Services Inc. from 2004 to 2006 and as Chairman from July 2006 until September 2018.
-Dr. Frost previously served as a director for Castle Brands (NYSE American:ROX).
-Dr. Frost had served as Chairman of the Board of Directors and Chief Executive Officer of IVAX Corporation ("IVAX") from 1987 until its acquisition by Teva in January 2006.
+Dr. Frost served as a director of Ladenburg Thalmann Financial Services Inc. from 2004 to 2006 and as Chairman of Directors and Chief Executive Officer of IVAX Corporation ("IVAX") from 1987 until its acquisition by Teva in January 2006.
 Dr. Frost was Chairman of the Board of Directors of Key Pharmaceuticals, Inc. from 1972 until its acquisition by Schering Plough Corporation in 1986.
 Dr. Frost was a Governor of the American Stock Exchange from 1992 to 2008 and Co-Vice Chairman from 2001 until its merger with the New York Stock Exchange.